PKU1806/SketchFragments/switch/README.md

 7. in window B (after mini-step4),type `mx s7` ,and `python test.py -h` to minitor control plane of s7 (only s7's cpu-monitor is activated,so avoid using other switches)

+## question & problems
+1. why icmp will fail when s1 shutdown while udp will be ok